 You might try to change your betting style or make special bets to get your total charges over the 20% threshold.
 I advise against this for 2 reasons

-If you want a direct replacement for the Betfair exchange 1xBit (review, bettors in must use a VPN) and BetBTC (review) closely copy Betfair’s model but without the premium charge.
+If you want a direct replacement for the Betfair exchange 1xBit (review, bettors in the must use a VPN) and BetBTC (review) closely copy Betfair’s exchange model but without the premium charge.
 1xBit has an incredibly low 1% commission.

 The premium charge is not going away until crypto operators get major traction in the market.
 Betfair have already taken the huge negative public relations hit, now they won’t want to lose the revenue for the effect it would have on the share price.
 So rather than try to fight it, just move to cryptopia, it’s better over here.